Eigenvalue bounds for non-self-adjoint Schr\"odinger operators with non-trapping metrics: Acknowledgements

 \section{Acknowledgements}

-The research of C.G. is partially supported by ANR grants 13-BS01-0007-01, ERC consolidator grant IPFLOW no 725967.
+We are grateful to the referees for their very helpful comments and suggestions, and we thank Julien Sabin and Adam Sikora for useful discussions.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967) The research of C.G. was also partially supported by ANR grants 13-BS01-0007-01.
 A.H. acknowledges the support of the Australian Research Council through Discovery Grants DP150102419 and DP160100941.
-The research of K.K. is partially supported by the National Science Foundation (DMS 1500703).
-C.G. thanks the hospitality of the Mathematical Sciences Institute at ANU where part of this work was done, and ARC grant DP160100941 for supporting the visit.
-We finally thank Julien Sabin and Adam Sikora for useful discussions.
+The research of K.K. is partially supported by the National Science Foundation(DMS 1500703, DMS 1815922).
+C.G. finally thanks the hospitality of the Mathematical Sciences Institute at ANU where part of this work was done, and ARC grant DP160100941 for supporting the visit.